-Again on the drawing but especially loved the blue hair (as a child, I think that was the first time I saw that to represent a Black person’s hair.
-I feel like it’s something Proud Family also did but not too sure.), and the facial features and style to Ray Billingsley’s work.
+Again on the drawing but especially loved the blue hair, and the facial features and style to Ray Billingsley’s work.
 I just loved concentrating on how the clothes and features of the people were drawn.
 I feel like if I saw his drawings in anything other than Curtis, I would know it anywhere.
+As a child, I think that was the first time I saw the color blue to represent a Black person’s hair.
+I feel like it’s something Proud Family also did but not too sure.

 One Big Happy